paveljurca/notes/en/spectrum.md

 Spectrum
 ========

 A multi-line text panel *SPECTRUM* has 15 rows by 30 columns and it hangs out at a few schools and canteens here in the Czech Republic.
-So instead of dull data like opening hours wouldn't it be nice to have a room schedule there?
+So instead of dull data like opening hours wouldn't it be nice to have a room(s) schedule(s) there?

 ![SPECTRUM display](d/display.jpg)

 The display needs to load all the files at once.
-That means we use [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) to run a yet-to-be-written script every morning just before classes start.
-Finally run `spectrum.exe` and site's live..
+We use [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) to run a yet-to-be-written script every morning just before classes start.

-The [BAT](https://en.wikipedia.org/wiki/Batch_file) file may contain
+[BAT](https://en.wikipedia.org/wiki/Batch_file) file of commands reloading the display (every morning as said) may contain

     @echo off
     title classes